glyfo/glyclt/README.md

 ## Building solanaX Container

-glyfclt handler communication with docker & container solanaX . glyfolabs folder is mount folder into the container.
+glyfclt handler communication with docker & container solanaX.
+The glyfolabs folder is mount point into the container path /usr/src/ .

 ```console
 $ mkdir glyfolabs